metamath/metamath-exe/wasm/DESIGN-lazy-compressed-fs.md

 Then the ASYNCIFY vs JSPI choice is purely the compile flag: build twice (current ASYNCIFY output + a second `-sJSPI` output under distinct names) and feature-detect on the page.
 All JS above (store, backend, Explorer API, DecompressionStream) is identical for both builds.
-(Runtime JSPI behaviour still needs confirming by actually building `-sJSPI` and running it -- that is step 2.)
+(Runtime JSPI behavior still needs confirming by actually building `-sJSPI` and running it -- that is step 2.)